 The red grape variety is a new breed between Muscat Bouschet x Kékfrankos ( Blaufränkisch ).
 Synonyms are Madar Frankos and Magyar Frankos.
-The crossing took place in 1953 in Hungary by the two breeders Pál Kozma and József Tusnádi.
+The crossing took place in 1953 Hungary by the two breeders Pál Kozma and József Tusnádi.
 The variety protection was granted in 1974.
-The late-ripening, high-yielding vine is resistant to wintry frost but prone to Botrytis, She produces dark reds.
+The late ripening, productive vine is resistant to wintry frost but prone to Botrytis, It produces dark-colored red wines.
 The variety is in the central northern area Mátraalja grown on a few hectares.
 In 2010, however, no stocks were reported (Statistics Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : Doris Schneider, Ursula Brühl, Julius Kühn-Institut (JKI), Federal Research Center for Cultivated Plants,

 Institute for Grapevine Breeding Geilweilerhof - 76833 Siebeldingen, GERMANY